-Lamb, a favorite meat of the Turk, is typically prepared as a pilaf (rice and oil cooked with small bits of meat).
+Lamb, a favorite meat of Turks, is typically prepared as a pilaf (rice and oil cooked with small bits of meat).
 Musaka (roasted meat and eggplant) and kapama (mutton with spinach and green onions) are also popular dishes.
 The Turk relish sweets and are especially fond of Turkish delight (a gummy confection usually cut in cubes and dusted with sugar).
 The Muslim religion forbids drinking alcoholic beverages; instead, the Turk drink large quantities of strong coffee and yogurt.

 During and after the civil war, the United Nations supplied Bosnia-Herzegovina with some basic necessities, although food was limited by a UN sanctioned trade embargo.